-If you find one bat in your home, chances are that you have a full colony living within the house.
+If you find one bat in your home, the chances are that you have a full colony living within the house.
 Bat removal isn’t easy.
 In fact, it’s quite a tedious job.
 Bats are classified as a pest species due to their tendency to reside in people’s homes.
-However, as common as these pests may be, much of the public remains confused or misinformed about bats, their habits, and how they can affect humans and the environment.
+However, as familiar as these pests may be, much of the public remains confused or misinformed about bats, their habits, and how they can affect humans and the environment.

 Contrary to popular belief, bats are not birds or even part of the bird family.
 They are, in fact, flying mammals that choose to live in large colonies.
 These pests are often depicted in horror films due to their nocturnal habits and vampire myths.
 However, they are generally much smaller than those seen in such movies and will typically avoid human contact.

 Bats can be harmful

 As is the case with most creatures, bats will most likely bite out of fear if handled, so always be sure to wear appropriate gloves and attire.
 This will protect you from contracting possible infections, rabies or similarly harmful diseases that are commonly carried by these mammals.